Rlauckern/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.

+  Sql is a relational database so therefore it's not different

 2. Why do tables need a Primary Key?

+  It's used to uniquely id every record stored in the table.

 3. What is the name given to a table column that references the Primary Key on another table?

+  Foreign-key

 4. What do we need in order to have a _many to many_ relationship between two tables?

+  To have a many to many relationship between two tables there needs to be multiple primary keys that match to multiple primary keys of the opposite tables.